 Natural downlighting is as much an art as it is a science.
 It helps to know what type of light to use, how to space them, and other numbers that are known or can be calculated.
 But the art is finding just how to arrange the lights to provide that perfect dappled look with just enough brightness.
 You could try to do it yourself with a trial and error approach, or you could tap into some serious experience.

 Night Vision Outdoor Lighting has completed over 5,000 projects, including lots of downlighting.
 We can tell where the best place is to put your fixtures to get the perfect light.
-So before you spend weeks or months installing and uninstalling your downlighting, save yourself some trouble and contact us.
+So before you spend weeks or months installing and uninstalling your downlighting, save yourself some trouble and let the pros handle it.
 We’re happy to discuss your needs, desires, and budget and to come up with the perfect plan for your property.
 Don’t wait.
 Contact us today!